-If you want to increase the price of your rental property, the perception of how that property looks plays a key role in how much rent you’re able to reasonably charge.
+If you want to increase the price of your rental property, the perception of how that property looks plays a key role in how much rental income you’re able to reasonably gain.

-In this article, we’ll take a look at some specific “low-hanging fruit” renovation projects you can use to enhance your rental property’s appearance and value on a budget.
+In this article, we’ll take a look at some specific “low-hanging fruit” renovation projects you can use to enhance your rental property’s value and appearance on a budget.

 Never underestimate the transformative power of a fresh coat of paint.
 It can instantly brighten up a room and make it appear clean and well-maintained.
-Consider neutral colors for broad appeal; these can make spaces appear larger, brighter, and more welcoming.
+When painting walls, consider neutral colors for broad appeal; these can make spaces appear larger, brighter, and more welcoming.
 Look for quality paint that can withstand the test of time and the occasional touch-up.
 Remember, your aim should be durability coupled with aesthetics.

 Landscaping is an alarming word for many landlords who dread the thought of having to mow grass, pull weeds, and deal with flowerbeds.
-But there’s no denying the power of landscaping to grab attention and enhance the perception of the property.
+But there’s no denying the power of landscaping and curb appeal to grab attention and enhance the rental property’s perception.

-Good landscaping is all about curb appeal.
-On a macro level, it enhances the curb appeal when prospective renters see the property for the first time.
-On a more micro level, it sparks a little bit of joy every time a renter comes home and pulls into the driveway at the end of the day.
+Good landscaping is all about a property’s curb appeal.
+On a macro level, it enhances the appeal when potential tenants see the property for the first time.
+On a more micro level, the property’s curb appeal sparks a bit of joy every time a renter comes home and pulls into the driveway at the end of the day.

 Good landscaping doesn’t have to be expensive.
 There are ways to do it quite effectively.
-Planting flowers, pressure-washing hard surfaces, and trimming shrubs every few months makes a big difference.
+You can plant flowers, pressure wash the hard surfaces, and trim shrubs every few months to make a big difference.

 The kitchen is the “money” room.
 It’s the room that people gravitate toward when seeing a listing.
 It’s the one that people care about the most, because it’s so highly trafficked and used.
 So, if you’re going to focus your energy (and wallet) on any one particular room, this should be it.

 When it comes to upgrading the kitchen, you don’t have to get super expensive.
 Sometimes the smallest upgrades make a big difference.
 For example, replacing outdated hardware with sleeker gold or black hardware might only cost $100, but can add a tremendous amount of perceived value.
 The same goes for light fixtures.
-Spending a little bit on a nice fixture can transform the vibe of a room.
+Spending a little bit on nice and new fixtures can transform the vibe of a room.

-While the kitchen is the most important room (perception-wise), bathrooms are another area where you can get people excited and drum up positive emotions.
+While the kitchen is the most important room (perception-wise) to attract quality tenants, bathrooms are another area where you can get people excited and drum up positive emotions.
 This is especially true when it comes to the master bathroom.

-For tenants who love hosting friends or family, having a large TV already in place can be a significant advantage.
+For tenants who enjoy hosting friends or family, having a large, energy-efficient TV to help reduce utility costs can be a significant advantage.
 It saves them from having to purchase one themselves, and it means they can host movie nights, game days, or binge-watch their favorite shows as soon as they move in.
 It’s an attractive feature for those who value their leisure time or enjoy gaming or other home entertainment activities.

 Outdoor living is very appealing to renters.
 There’s just something about having a space outside of the home that you can enjoy without having to shoulder the burden of responsibility to care for it.